 - Online Self-help resources

-- Appointments with a counsellor or mental health practitioner
+- Appointments with a mental health practitioner

 - Referrals to other support in the University and to support services in the community